BrkCoder/e-commerce-app/README.md

 # E-Commerce App - React + TypeScript + Vite

-This app is an e-Commerce app with a fake backend(https://fakestoreapi.com/) Because this api is fake, we can't do any mutation to entities on the backend like create,update or delete. as a result of this technical decision, the app have some constraints:
+Since this API is a mock service, it does not support mutations — meaning you cannot create, update, or delete any data on the backend.
+As a result, the app has the following constraints:

-1. Registration is limited, the process of register is exist but we can add a new record to backend, the app register the new user but logging with other specific user which exist in the system and can't be modify or removed.
+1. Registration is limited – The registration process exists in the UI, but new user data cannot actually be saved to the backend.
+When a user "registers," the app simulates the process but ultimately logs in as a predefined, hardcoded user.
+These predefined users cannot be modified or removed.

-2. Login is limited, you login only with the following users:
+2. Login is restricted – You can only log in using one of the following hardcoded users:
   >
     "username": "johnd",
     "password": "m38rmF$",